practicajs/practica/README.md

 # A very quick start

+### Run this command from terminal

-- Open your terminal and type `npx practica`
+`npx practica`

-- Answer few questions to customize for your own needs
+### Answer few questions to customize for your own needs

-- Start the project by typing `npm start` or run the test with `npm test`.
+### Start the project

+`npm start`

+or

+`npm test`

 Standard, ah?
-- Become familiar with the code by reading it starting from index.ts.
-This is the nice part - The code is yours, no abstractions hiding
-- Customize the routes and data model for your own needs by changing these 3 files (link soon)
-- Feel free to adjust the code, the tests with 100% coverage protect your back

-This is only the tip of the iceberg, read more at [https://practic.io](https://practic.io)
+### Make yourself acquainted with it

+- ✅ Run the routes with Postman
+- ✅ Understand the project structure by watch [this 5 min YouTube 📹](https://youtube.com)
+- ✅ Optional: Skim through the code, all the best practices are tagged inside the code
+- ✅ Master it by visiting our [documentation website](https://practica.org)

 # Practices and features